This Advice was Last Updated 2 seconds ago.

 Although Nick Storming does not identify the sickness in his post-apocalyptic world as COVID-19, readers this year may undoubtedly connect to the fear of the world ending due to a lethal epidemic.
 The only difference is that the Man-Slayer Flu killed 99.99 percent of all men, leaving only a few who wish to repopulate the world.
 Adam is the last man remaining on the west coast.
 He wakes up in a research hospital one day.
 Still, He finds himself in a world without governments, law and order, or a primordial hunger that he doesn’t fully comprehend.

-41. A gift Upon the Shores by MK Wren
+A Gift Upon the Shores by MK Wren

 A Gift Upon the Shore is set of a generation after a nuclear war.
 It chronicles the adventure of two survivors as they try to save the last vestiges of civilization: books.
 The heroes of the story, drawn into battle with one more group of survivors known as the Ark, fight to preserve the knowledge of a lost planet, as well as their humanity.